hkauhanen/sanguche/README_Part3.md

 # Detailed instructions, Part 3: Phylogenetic analysis

-This documents details how Part 3 of the analysis (see [README.md](README.md) for overall summary) is set up and run.
+This document details how Part 3 of the analysis (see [README.md](README.md) for overall summary) is set up and run.
 It is divided into two major sections:

 1. Installing dependencies
 1. Running the analysis